photo by Kira Zizzo

 Op-Ed: As the Coronavirus spreads, it dominates the media, stimulating a widespread panic that has unearthed racist ideologies.

 Since the beginning of 2020, alarming headlines about the Coronavirus, infecting those in Wuhan, China, incited a panic around this respiratory illness.
 Worldwide fear and hysteria drive while logic and reasoning take a backseat.
-In a scramble to place blame for the escalating outbreak, the public turns to people of Chinese descent or even those who they believe to bear a resemblance to Chinese people.
+In a scramble to place blame for the escalating outbreak, the public turns to people of Chinese descent or even those who they believe to bear a resemblance those who are Chinese.

 A common misconception surrounding the Coronavirus is that there is simply one Coronavirus that started in China.
 There are seven Coronaviruses and not all of them are unfamiliar on a global scale.
 The Middle East Respiratory Syndrome Coronavirus originated in Saudi Arabia in 2012, which has affected people in over 25 other countries, according to the CDC.
 The Coronaviruses mostly impact animals, residing in many camels and bats, but in these rare cases, the virus developed and spread among humans.
 The symptoms may present themselves as a cough, fever, or even pain in the chest, according to the Mayo Clinic.

 In China, thousands of residents are infected with the Coronavirus, and there have been almost 500 fatalities, according to CNN Health.
 Meanwhile, in the United States, 12 cases of the Coronavirus have been confirmed and one death has occurred, according to the New York Times.
 In the 2019-2020 influenza season, ABC News reported that there have been 180,000 hospitalizations due to influenza and 10,000 deaths as a result in the United States.
 The CDC estimates that there have been over 19 million people infected in the U.S. alone.